Syria

 Economic Impact

-Over 50% of Syria's exports to the EU are eligible for reduced tariffs granted by the GSP.
+Share of Syria's exports to the EU that were eligible for reduced tariffs granted by the GSP in 2023.

 Preference utilisation and export diversification